gmontoya190/bet_testing/README.md

-# Automtion tests for creating a bet in Gran parade
+# Automation tests for creating a bet in William Hill Site

-Mobile and deskptop tests for betting in grand parade for a football game.
-Tests deloveloped using cucumber and wdio
+Mobile and deskptop tests for betting in William Hill Site for a football game.
+Tests deloveloped using cucumber and wdio.js

 ### Prerequisites